-3.5 Configuration of the web application
+3.3.3 Configuration of the web application

-The web application searches for a configuration file in /etc/opensubmit/settings.ini.
-This file should be initially created by calling opensubmit-web configurate.
-The command allows to pre-define specific configuration options via command-line, or environment variables, and creates an according config file.
+OpenSubmit searches for a configuration file in /etc/opensubmit/settings.ini.
+This file should be initially created by calling opensubmit-web configcreate.
+This management command allows to pre-define specific configuration options via command-line or environment variables, and creates an according config file.
+Check opensubmit-web configcreate -h for details.